Cohomology of generalized configuration spaces: Twisted commutative cochains

 \subsection{The relationship with $\mathbb E_\infty$-algebras}

 \begin{para}There is a close relationship between twisted commutative dg algebras and $\mathbb E_\infty$-algebras.
-We briefly state the main results here; these are principally due to Sagave--Schlichtkrull \cite{sagaveschlichtkrull} (who only treated $\mathbb E_\infty$-algebras in the category of spaces) and Pavlov--Scholbach \cite{pavlovscholbach}.
+We briefly state the main results here; these are principally due to Sagave--Schlichtkrull \cite{sagaveschlichtkrull} (who only treated $\mathbb E_\infty$-algebras in the category of spaces, see Richter--Shipley \cite{richtershipley} for the analogous results for cochain complexes) and Pavlov--Scholbach \cite{pavlovscholbach}.
 The results of this section will not be used in the sequel and are included only to put our constructions into a broader context.
 We will first state the results in the \emph{non-unital setting}, since the statements are cleaner in this case, and the algebras of interest to us are non-unital. \end{para}

 \begin{defn} Let $\I_+$ be the category of nonempty finite sets and injections.
 The category $\I_+$ is a (non-unital) symmetric monoidal category under disjoint union.
 A \emph{dg $\I_+$-algebra} is a lax symmetric monoidal functor $\I_+ \to \mathsf{Ch}_R$. \end{defn}